devjeonghwan/blog/content/notes/c-scalar-vs-intrinsics-vs-assembly/index.en.md

 For the **Improved Assembly version**, I applied these optimizations

 - Applied all techniques from the **Improved SIMD version**.
-- Removed Callee-saved Registers (`XMM10`, `XMM11`, `R12`, `R13`, `R14`).
+- Removed callee-saved registers (`XMM10`, `XMM11`, `R12`, `R13`, `R14`).
 I don't use them anymore.
-- Applied simple Latency Hiding.
+- Applied simple latency hiding.

 This version is **2.4x faster than the old Assembly** version and **1.15x faster than C Scalar**.
 But it could not beat the **Improved SIMD** version.

 ## Today's Conclusion

-The Compiler is good at **Latency Hiding** and **I-Cache Optimization**.
+The compiler is good at **latency hiding** and **I-cache optimization**.
 It is hard for humans to do these things.
 But if I use Assembly manually, I cannot get these benefits.
 This seems to be the problem.
 _(If I spend a really long time, maybe I can do it...)_

-So my realistic conclusion is... **Just write good code with Compiler Intrinsics.**
+So my realistic conclusion is... **Just write good code with compiler intrinsics.**

 <details>
 <summary>View Source Code</summary>